 The sentient habitat is subtly animated by a natural, self-regulating process in which the organic cells grow and transform themselves,

-and by an Arduino controlled LED lighting system that gradually dims and brightens to best reveal the wondrous branching growth of the cell.
+and by an Arduino controlled LED lighting system that gradually dims and brightens to best reveal the wondrous, branching growth of the cell.

 In an alchemic interplay of positive and negative attractions, including a pungent synthesised odour from the creature,

 the observation of smart living organisms capable of adapting to their surroundings and creating synergies within environments, and of phenomena that can

-of an organic knowledge with an emphasis on sensory responses to it.
+contribute to an eco-phenomenological awareness by stimulating organic knowledge with an emphasis on sensory responses.